-The frown on his face crept over my own as he told me that he they do not provide food so many days he can’t afford to eat at work.
+The frown on his face creeps over my own.
+He tells me that he is not provide food, so many days he can’t afford to eat at work.
 One day he was ill with a virus and needed to miss a day.
 He was told that “that wasn’t good enough” so he worked through his illness.
 If he misses a day of work he loses 1 month pay.
 If he misses 3 days he loses months of pay.

 “How do I complain?”
-I asked the Warden.
+I ask the Warden.

 “Phone the number on my vest and speak to Courtney Bailey, he’s the boss”

-When I phoned I got through to The Finsbury Park Business Forum.
-This is an odd place to be directing a complaint about a body of public wardens, regularly briefed by the MET to carry out low level police patrol and ‘counter terrorism’ duties as a kind of forced volunteer unit of para- police.
+I get through to The Finsbury Park Business Forum.
+This is an odd place to be directing a complaint about a body of public wardens.
+The wardens are regularly briefed by the MET to carry out low level police patrol and ‘counter terrorism’ duties as a kind of forced volunteer unit of para- police.
 The Business forum’s website says that one of their duties is to ‘lower the perception of crime’ at the station.
 In helping the police clear the area of ASBOs this can be seen as the civilianisation of social cleansing.
 Poor people forced to police poor people on behalf of business.

-Courtney Bailey met my complaint by quickly becoming loud, aggressive and insulting.
-When I pressed him on the scheme he accused me of being “wrong in the head”, “full of it” and “one of those anarchists” (he was at least right about that last point).
+Courtney Bailey meets my complaint by quickly becoming loud, aggressive and insulting.
+I press him on the scheme and he accuses me of being “wrong in the head”, “full of it” and “one of those anarchists” (he was at least right about that last point).

 “Name me one person who is has no choice to work for us?!” he shouted.

 “I’m not going to name them because you might report them to the Job Centre and they could lose their benefits” I replied.